TwentyCat/l4d2_survivors_converter/README.md

 2. Do not modify the structure and app files of the tool, unless you know what to do.
 3. The AutoPlacing.bat can only pick one character from Nick to Francis inside a VPK, if the VPK contains multiple characters.
 4. The survivor will be in T-pose when it doesn't match any animations.
 This tool also contains a set of new animation for T-posing.
 You can replace SMDs in App\Survivors\ANIMS with SMDs in *App\Survivors\NEWANIMS*, and *App\Survivors\TANIMS* for rollback.
-5. Please re-download this tool when you encounter errors cause by the tools itself.
+5. Please re-download this tool when you encounter errors caused by the tools itself.